aryanap07/neuralfabric/CONTRIBUTING.md

 * Relevant traceback or logs.
 * A minimal reproducible example when possible.

-Clear issue reports make problems much easier to reproduce and resolve.
+Clear issue reports make problems easier to reproduce and resolve.

 ## Feature Requests

 Feature requests are welcome.

-A useful feature request should explain:
+Please describe:

 * The problem or use case.
 * The proposed functionality.
 * Why it would be useful to NeuralFabric.
 * Any relevant design considerations or alternatives.

-For larger changes, opening an issue before implementation can help establish the direction and avoid duplicated work.
+For larger changes, discussing the idea in an issue before implementation can help keep the project consistent and avoid duplicated work.

 ## Code of Conduct

-Please keep discussions constructive, respectful, and focused on the project.
+Keep discussions constructive, respectful, and focused on the project.

-Contributors should be open to technical feedback and treat other contributors with professionalism.
+Technical feedback is part of open-source development.
+Be open to review and treat other contributors with professionalism.

 ## License